 “Found: silver earring in the shape of a sea shell, with ear attached”

-“Torwood Street redevelopment about to begin”
+“Torwood Street redevelopment almost complete”

 “Oldway Mansion saved – mutant dogs to be removed”